Copyright Logo

 Copyright Emblem

-The copyright mark is most often black, with elements on a white background.
-But when you consider that it is used in different visual contexts, the color can change arbitrarily.
+The copyright mark is often black, with elements on a white background.
+However, the color can change arbitrarily since it is used in different visual contexts.
 There are no rules that limit the palette.
 The main thing is that the © symbol is visible.

 How do I type a copyright symbol?